chromium/chromium/infra/config/migration/README.md

 1. If any builder group was fully migrated, manually remove the corresponding .json file from //testing/buildbot.

-1. Regenerate .json files in //testing/buildbot that have had builders removed by running
+1. Execute //infra/config/migration/post-migrate-targets.py.

     ```sh
-    ../../testing/buildbot/generate_buildbot_json.py
+    ./migration/post-migrate-targets.py
     ```

-1. Test suites and mixins that are no longer referenced by
-  //testing/buildbot/waterfalls.pyl require additional updates to the starlark.
-  Suites need to be converted to bundles and mixins need to set `generate_pyl_entry=False`.

-    To find the necessary updates, run

-    ```sh
-    ../../testing/buildbot/generate_buildbot_json.py --check
-    ```

-    Unused mixins will only be reported when there are no unused test suites, so you should run it until it produces no output.
+    This will regenerate the .json files in //testing/buildbot, replace test suite definitions with bundle definitions for any test suites no longer referenced in //testing/buildbot, mark mixins and variants that are no longer referenced from //testing/buildbot so that they no longer generate pyl entries and regenerate all of the config files.

+1. Some manual work will need to be done to transfer any comments on the removed test suite declarations to the corresponding bundle declarations.

 1. Binaries that are no longer referenced by any builder in
   //testing/waterfalls.pyl should be added to the exclude list in